 There is a cool feature here – the site shows how many visitors you have and how long they’ve been on the site.
 The free subscription allows up to 10 samples.
 And there is a pro version that costs $5-10 per month.
 It gives a personal domain and an unlimited number of samples.

-Format is not only for writers but also for other creators, like photographs and designers.
+Format is not only for writers but also for other creators, like photographers and designers.
 The best part of it is that it is automatically optimized for mobile devices.

 There is a decent collection of themes to choose from.
 Other perks of this platform include unlimited samples, copyright protection, social media integration, and support of various multimedia files.